*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 Black tea is one of the true teas.
-We often called herbal infusions, like lemongrass tea or ginger tea, teas.
+We often call herbal infusions, like lemongrass tea or ginger tea, teas.
 They are not actually real teas.
 They come from whatever plant or root that you use to make the herbal infusion.

 True teas come from the tea tree.
-The differentiating factors on what tea is produced is determined by a variety of factors including the oxidation level of the tea leaves when the tea leaves are harvested among others.
+The differentiating factors on what tea is produced are determined by a variety of factors including the oxidation level of the tea leaves when the tea leaves are harvested among others.

 Black tea has the most oxidation out of all the teas giving it much more caffeine than say a green tea and also a more robust flavor than most of the other true teas.
 But it still retains a lot of the health benefits and a lot of the antioxidants that are commonly associated with tea.

 All the common health benefits associated with tea only stand to enhance the benefits of drinking black tea while intermittent fasting

 With that out of the way let’s find out what makes black tea an exceptional choice to drink while you are in your fasted state.

 Why Black Tea Is Great On A Fast

 There are a few reasons that we’re going to touch on as to why black tea is such a great choice for anyone on a fast.
 We’ll take a look at the calorie content, the caffeine content.
 As well as a few other factors that make black tea one of the few beverages that’s safe to drink while on a fast.

 For anything that you drink during intermittent fasting, you have to start right here at the calorie content.
 Black tea has no calories for all intents and purposes.
 There are Trace calories in a cup of black tea.

 But most people agree that there are not enough calories to pull your body out of a fast.
 There is a school of thought that says you should only be drinking water on a fast.